Agile in a distributed environment

 Distributed environment makes Agile hard just because of one very important aspect.
 Agile is about people and interactions.
-It is in DNA of Agile.
+It is in the DNA of Agile.
 Once people are not thinking about others in the team, once they do not actively work on collaboration and communication, Agile will not help to improve things.

-Today’s world offers us a lot of technologies that can overcome problems with the distance.
+Today’s world offers us a lot of technologies that can overcome problems with distance.
 But it is still necessary to want to talk, explain, understand, listen and provide feedback even with those tools.

-We use Slack for chat and integration with other tools to stay informed.
-But we also discuss problems, ideas, and solution in chat rooms.
-Our team is very distributed one, but that doesn’t stop us in pair programming over Skype, or code review with Git pull-request capability.
+We use Slack for chat and integration with other tools (Microsoft Teams, GitLab) to stay informed.
+But we also discuss problems, ideas, and solutions in chat rooms.
+Our team is a very distributed one, but that doesn’t stop us in pair programming over MS Teams, or code review with Git pull-request capability.

-But, for important sessions, we try to meet in person.
+For important sessions, we try to meet in person.
 Because brainstorming is much more efficient in person.

-Later, with all those tools, the life will be much easier.
+Later, with all those tools, life will be much easier.
 Because you already will understand the language, mimics, and limits of your colleagues.

 We observed many teams working great in an agile environment.
 The limit is not the distance, the limit is the willingness to support each other, understanding of the vision, being sticky to promises were given, being disciplined, transparent and responsible person.